iskodirajga/buzzingpixel.com/system/user/content/software/ansel-craft/documentation/sections/04--templating/01--looping.md

 Title: Looping Through Images
 ---

-There are two ways to get Ansel images, and both involve looping through the results in Twig.
+Getting at your Ansel images almost always involves the Twig `{% for %}` loop (the exception is when using the `first` method explained more below).

 If you aren’t already familiar with looping in Twig, it’s very simple.
-Twig loops can loop through any variable or return value that is loopable (an array or object in PHP parlance) with the `{% for var in loopableItem %}` tag.
+Twig `{% for %}` loops can loop through any variable or return value that is loopable (an array or object in PHP parlance) with the `{% for var in loopableItem %}` loop.
 For instance, looping through every Ansel image stored anywhere in Craft and outputting a simple image tag would look like this:

 <div class="content-blocks__pre-wrapper content-blocks__pre-wrapper--example">
 <pre class="content-blocks__pre content-blocks__pre--example  language-twig">